The timing of recommendations

 If you do not sufficiently engage with revalidation, we may cancel your submission date and reissue you with notice of an earlier date, to allow your responsible officer or suitable person to make a recommendation of non-engagement.
-More information about recommendations to defer or recommendations of non-engagement is in the next chapter.
+You can find more information about recommendations to defer or recommendations of non-engagement in the recommendations chapter.

 There may be exceptional circumstances where we need to change your submission date, or defer taking further steps in relation to your revalidation (such as delaying making a decision about your revalidation).
 There may also be circumstances where we need to do this for a group of doctors.